MrLixm/maya-tools-lxm/src/mash2pointcloud/README.md

+This package allows converting and exporting a MASH network as a pointcloud (using the Alembic file format).

+You have to handle the instance source export yourself thought.

 # About

-This package allows converting and exporting a MASH network as a pointcloud.
-(using the Alembic file format).
-You have to handle the instance source export yourself thought.

-Script made by Liam Collod.
+- **Author**: Liam Collod.

+- **Credits**:

-Credit to Onouris for showing me the maya setup.
+  - Onouris for showing me the maya setup.

+Tested on Maya 2022.

 # How to run